ZGG2016/hadoop-website/General/Cluster Setup.md

 ### 9.2、Hadoop Shutdown

-<font color="grey">Stop the NameNode with the following command, run on the designated NameNode as hdfs:</font>
+> Stop the NameNode with the following command, run on the designated NameNode as hdfs:

 	[hdfs]$ $HADOOP_HOME/bin/hdfs --daemon stop namenode

-<font color="grey">Run a script to stop a DataNode as hdfs:</font>
+> Run a script to stop a DataNode as hdfs:

 	[hdfs]$ $HADOOP_HOME/bin/hdfs --daemon stop datanode

-<font color="grey">If etc/hadoop/workers and ssh trusted access is configured (see Single Node Setup), all of the HDFS processes may be stopped with a utility script.
-As hdfs:</font>
+> If etc/hadoop/workers and ssh trusted access is configured (see Single Node Setup), all of the HDFS processes may be stopped with a utility script.
+As hdfs:

 	[hdfs]$ $HADOOP_HOME/sbin/stop-dfs.sh

-<font color="grey">Stop the ResourceManager with the following command, run on the designated ResourceManager as yarn:</font>
+> Stop the ResourceManager with the following command, run on the designated ResourceManager as yarn:

 	[yarn]$ $HADOOP_HOME/bin/yarn --daemon stop resourcemanager

-<font color="grey">Run a script to stop a NodeManager on a worker as yarn:</font>
+> Run a script to stop a NodeManager on a worker as yarn:

 	[yarn]$ $HADOOP_HOME/bin/yarn --daemon stop nodemanager

-<font color="grey">If etc/hadoop/workers and ssh trusted access is configured (see Single Node Setup), all of the YARN processes can be stopped with a utility script.
-As yarn:</font>
+> If etc/hadoop/workers and ssh trusted access is configured (see Single Node Setup), all of the YARN processes can be stopped with a utility script.
+As yarn:

 	[yarn]$ $HADOOP_HOME/sbin/stop-yarn.sh

-<font color="grey">Stop the WebAppProxy server.
+> Stop the WebAppProxy server.
 Run on the WebAppProxy server as yarn.
-If multiple servers are used with load balancing it should be run on each of them:</font>
+If multiple servers are used with load balancing it should be run on each of them:

 	[yarn]$ $HADOOP_HOME/bin/yarn stop proxyserver

-<font color="grey">Stop the MapReduce JobHistory Server with the following command, run on the designated server as mapred:</font>
+> Stop the MapReduce JobHistory Server with the following command, run on the designated server as mapred:

 	[mapred]$ $HADOOP_HOME/bin/mapred --daemon stop historyserver